THEATER HISTORY BEFORE HOME THEATER SEATING BECAME POPULAR

-The history of the theater can be traced back to the past 2500 years.
-The theater’s history is mainly concerned with the start of and the consequential development of the theater as an independent entity.
+The history of the theater can be traced back to the past 2500 years, way before individuals were putting home theater seats in their residences.
+The theater’s history is mainly concerned with the start of and the consequential development of the theater as an independent entity, separate from the home and government.
 Since the time of classical Athens in the 6th century BCE, many traditions of theater have sprung up in various parts of the world.
 According to theory, theater is viewed as arising from both ritual and myth.
 Theater has been a force in many prominent civilizations and time periods.
-The Greeks, Romans, Renaissance Europeans and 19th- and 20th-century Western societies all developed various aspects of the art form.
-Africa and Eastern countries like India, China and Japan also developed their own, idiosyncratic take on theater.
+The Greeks, Romans, Renaissance Europeans, and 19th- and 20th-century Western societies all developed various aspects of the art form.
+Africa and Eastern countries like India, China, and Japan also developed their own, idiosyncratic take on theater.

 THEATER ARCHITECTURE & DESIGN